 Home Renovation Mistakes That Can Cost You

-So while your intentions on making home improvements have nothing to do with re-sale value don’t forget this when it comes time to sell your home.
+So while your intentions of making home improvements have nothing to do with resale value don’t forget this when it comes time to sell your home.

 Standing Out Too Much